-McCauley is associate clinical professor, adult gerontology acute care track coordinator at University of Connecticut School of Nursing in Storrs.
-She was previously associate dean for academic affairs and associate professor, from 2013 to early 2016.
+McCauley is associate clinical professor, adult gerontology acute care track coordinator at University of Connecticut School of Nursing.
+She was previously associate dean for academic affairs from 2012 to 2015.
 Her relationship with the university began in 1999 at the Health Center as an acute care nurse practitioner (ACNP) in the critical care service.
-Her academic appointments at the school of nursing began in 2003 and have included a joint clinical/faculty position as associate/assistant clinical professor for the accelerated registered nurse and graduate programs and track coordinator for the ACNP program.
-She also was a clinical faculty member serving as a preceptor at the University of Connecticut School of Medicine and Yale University School of Nursing.
+Her academic appointments at the school of nursing began in 2003 as an adjunct faculty member, which led to clinical professor in a joint clinical/faculty position.
+She has served as a clinical faculty member with the University of Connecticut School of Medicine and clinical preceptor for Yale University School of Nursing.

-Earlier in her career, she served as a trauma program coordinator, emergency department and ICU charge/staff nurse and a pediatric staff nurse in hospitals in Connecticut.
+Her clinical background includes over 35 years in critical care, including experience as a trauma program coordinator, and emergency department and ICU charge/staff nurse in hospitals in Connecticut.

 McCauley’s AACN involvement includes serving on the API Program Planning Committee, 2014; ACNPC Item Writing Team, 2011-2012; NTI Poster Abstract Review Panel, 2010-2013; and CE Evaluation Committee since 2010.
 She has been a pilot test and field test participant for the ACNPC-AG exam and a manuscript reviewer for American Journal of Critical Care.

-She also is a member of the American Nurses Association, Connecticut Nurses Association, American Association of Colleges of Nurses and Connecticut League for Nurses, Deans and Directors chair-elect, 2014-2016.
+She is also a member of the American Association of Nurse Practitioners, American Nurses Association/Connecticut Nurses Association leadership committee, Connecticut Nursing Collaborative-Action Coalition advisory committee and Connecticut League for Nurses, Deans and Directors committee, serving as chair, 2014-2016.

-She earned a Doctor of Nursing Practice degree in 2010 from University of Connecticut with a clinical practice dissertation focused on hospital-acquired infections.
-She also has a master’s and a bachelor’s degree in nursing from University of Connecticut and a nursing diploma from St. Mary’s Hospital School of Nursing in Waterbury, Connecticut.
+She earned a Doctor of Nursing Practice in 2010 from University of Connecticut with a clinical practice dissertation focused on hospital-acquired infections.
+She also has master’s and bachelor’s degrees in nursing from University of Connecticut and a nursing diploma from St. Mary’s Hospital School of Nursing in Waterbury, Connecticut.